bertvannuffelen/RDFsync/README.md

 ## deployment

+### On producer machine

+1. git clone this repository into $ENV_INSTALL_DIR and configure $ENV_INSTALL_DIR/config/environment.sh 2  export ENV_INSTALL_DIR=
+3. run $ENV_INSTALL_DIR/config/start.sh

+### On reciever machine

-1. git clone this repository into $INSTALL_DIR .
+1. git clone this repository into $ENV_INSTALL_DIR and configure $ENV_INSTALL_DIR/config/environment.sh 2  export ENV_INSTALL_DIR=
-2. run $INSTALL_DIR/config/start.sh
+3. run $ENV_INSTALL_DIR/config/start.sh
-3. apply the Virtuoso configuration
+4. apply the Virtuoso configuration
+   4.1. when using a docker container for Virtuoso ensure that the directory are shared with the Virtuoso.
+   4.2. when using a docker container for Virtuoso ensure that execute_isql is properly configured

-4. test
+### test

+5. test with some dummy files
-5. activate a cron job on reviewer and producer to initiate and to recieve the data.
+6. activate a cron job on reviewer and producer to initiate and to recieve the data.
 The cron-job of the producer can be set to every minute.

 ## Limitations